 During the progress of the work, the A/E may expect minor changes in criteria within the general scope of the project and should make necessary adjustments accordingly.
 Generally, the preliminary (35%) design submittal is intended to clarify and establish specified requirements of the project.

-Incorporation of Value Engineering (V/E) comments of minor consequence or changes justified on payback, and changes in functional layout occurring during review are considered within scope of the Contract.
+Incorporation of Value Management (VM) changes of minor consequence, changes necessary to achieve Design-not-to-exceed requirements, changes justified on payback, and/or changes in functional layout occurring during review are considered within scope of the Contract.
 Changes or modifications required to conform to Code requirements are also considered to be within the scope of the Contract.
-Should minor changes in the scope of work be authorized, appropriate modifications to the A/E contract will be negotiated.

 - 5.3.2 Special Consultants: The University may require the use of consultants with a particular expertise related to special features of the project.
-The A/E shall engage such a consultant, subject to the University's approval, and incorporate such work in the project. - 5.3.3 Reimbursable Expenses: (unless negotiated otherwise)
+The A/E shall engage such a consultant, subject to the University's approval, and incorporate such work in the project. - 5.3.3 Reimbursable Expenses: See Section 6.2.6